 There are many reasons that can contribute to cervical cancer.
 However, a majority of cases result because of human papillomavirus (HPV) infection.
 The following are some of the leading cervical cancer causes:

 - HPV infection: Infection with HPV is the most common cause of cervical cancer.
 But women with HPV infections may or may not get affected by cervical cancer during their lifetime.
 One can contract HPV infection when sexual intimacy with multiple partners is maintained or with a person who has been in a relationship with multiple partners.

 - Smoking: A woman who smokes actively or passively doubles her risk of cervical cancer.

-- Oral contraceptives: Women, who have been taking oral contraceptive for long term, typically more than five years, are at an increased risk of cervical cancer.
+- Oral contraceptives: Women, who have been taking an oral contraceptive for a long term, typically more than five years, are at an increased risk of cervical cancer.

 - Multiple pregnancies: A history of multiple pregnancies during the reproductive lifetime of a woman also increases the risk of cervical cancer.

 There are different types of cervical cancer.
 The two common types include: